samparke/No-Loss-Prize-Pool/README.md

 **What this protocol does:**
 - Users deposit ETH into the pool
-- The receive a WinToken depending on the amount the deposited (1 WinToken for 1 ETH deposited)
+- The receive a WinToken depending on the amount the deposited